Nonsingular black holes as dark matter: 4D nonsingular black holes

 with

 where $M(r) = m$ for Schwarzschild.
 The 4D nonsingular blackholes we study are in Table~\ref{table1}, constructed in \cite{bardeen1968proceedings,Hayward:2005gi,Fan:2016hvf,Dymnikova:1992ux}.

 The spacetimes are asymptotically flat and $m$ is the ADM mass.
 The Hawking temperatures may be calculated in terms of the surface gravity $\kappa$, as illustrated in the 2D case above.
-We observe that the qualitative features of nonsingular models exhibit a common trend: they reach a maximum temperature, which gradually approaches zero, likely leaving behind a remnant mass as in the the 2D DGBH case (see Fig.~\ref{fig1}).
+We observe that the qualitative features of nonsingular models exhibit a common trend: the black hole temperature reaches a maximum and then gradually falls to zero, likely leaving behind a remnant mass as in the 2D DGBH case (see Fig.~\ref{fig1}).\footnote{Yet another way such remnants can form in quantum gravity arises in the context of asymptotically safe gravity \cite{Cai:2010zh}.}.